I was going to put a day number, but actually I'll forget which one I'm up to, so the day will have to suffice.

 2 books are mentioned:

-The American Paradox.
+David Myers - The American Paradox.

 Begs the question "does money really make us happier?"

-maybe if you're in the US and you only earn 10k a year, more money would make you happy.
+Answer is maybe a little bit, maybe if you're in the US and you only earn 10k a year, more money would make you happy.

-a difference and it's making way less of a difference than we actually think. which is interesting.
+But for most of us, it's not going to make that much of a difference and it's making way less of a difference than we actually think. which is interesting.

 Cars in hip hop culture - does owning a fancy car make us happy?